 Nearly 85% of all legitimate recorded music produced and sold in the United States is created, manufactured, or distributed by RIAA members.

-Most of the information on the Internet about RIAA Gold and Platinum Records of the Sixties is just so much caca!
+Most of the information on the internet about RIAA Gold and Platinum Records of the ’60s is crap!

 RIAA also certifies Gold®, Platinum®, Multi-Platinum™, Diamond and Los Premios De Oro y Platino™ sales and streaming awards.
 Originally conceived to honor artists and track sound recording sales, Gold & Platinum Awards have come to stand as a benchmark of success for any artist.”